 Happy anniversary, PAOK!

-Ninety-three years ago, on this day, the Thessaloniki Court of First Instance issued a standard yet so important verdict.
+Ninety-four years ago, on this day, the Thessaloniki Court of First Instance issued a standard, yet such an important verdict.
 With their No 822 order on 20 April 1926, they approved PAOK’s first memorandum of association, a decision that would change Thessaloniki forever.

 The first emblem of PAOK depicted a four-leaf clover and a horseshoe.
 The leaves were green and above them were the initials of the word PAOK.
 The unforgettable Kostas Koemtzopoulos came up with this idea, inspired by his brand of cigarettes “Lithi”.

 The first Board of Directors of PAOK consisted of:

 President: Triantafyllos Triantafyllidis,

 Consultants : Panagiotis Maleskas, Konstantinos Koemtzopoulos and Michalis Theodosiadis.

 The idea to create a strong club that would represent the refugees from Constantinople started forming around 1922, when most of them arrived in Thessaloniki.